 Tapas (austerity): Literally means to heat the body and therefore keep the body cleansed and fit.
 Forms of tapas include watching what we think, say, eat, breathing patterns and body posture.

-Svadhyaya (self study): getting to know yourself through self-reflection or self-examination.
+Svadhyaya (self-study): getting to know yourself through a combination of study of scripture along with self-reflection or self-examination.

 3. Asanas (physical postures)